 The Kościuszko Museum at the Kościuszko Mound is a new tourist attraction in Krakow

-From the beginning of July, a new exhibition “Kościuszko – a hero still needed” will be open to visitors at the Kościuszko Museum at the Kościuszko Mound in Krakow.
+From the beginning of July, a new exhibition “Kościuszko – a Hero for Our Times” will be open to visitors at the Kościuszko Museum at the Kościuszko Mound in Krakow.
 The multimedia exhibition is the most important part of the new museum, which was established on the initiative of the Kościuszko Mound Committee in Krakow.
 The Museum will also include: an educational route adapted to the needs of people with disabilities, the Kościuszko Garden, a bronze model of the Kościuszko Mound and the fort, a playground for children and the Kościuszko Library.
 Thus, the largest investment in the history of the Kościuszko Mound is coming to an end, as part of which the fort surrounding the Mound has also been revitalized.

 The new Kosciuszko Museum is the culmination of many years of efforts to create a place dedicated to the life and achievements of Tadeusz Kościuszko.
 Memorables collected over the years have been displayed in a modern way at an interactive and multimedia exhibition dedicated to Kościuszko.

 I am happy that fate allows us to make this cultivated by the Committee for 200 years dream of the great Kościuszko exhibition come true.
 General Paszkowski already brought the Chief’s memorables from Solothurn to the Kościuszko Museum in Krakow.
 Prof. Karol Estreicher took care for this and we are finally realizing it.
 Kościuszko is a universal and timeless hero, so he is still needed.
 We hope that our exhibition under the Kościuszko Mound will not disappoint anyone